Below you can find information about the different classes available across GG&C and information on when they run.

 Reproduced with permission of Pelvic Obstetric and Gynaecological Physiotherapy (pogp.csp.org.uk) and the Chartered Society of Physiotherapy (csp.org.uk).

-Before the time comes for labour and birth, it will be useful to check our video and leaflet about positions and breathing for labour.
+Before the time comes for labour and birth, it will be useful to check our video and leaflet about relaxation, positions and breathing for labour.
 We recommend you try this ahead of time and with your birthing partner so you can be more comfortable and in control on the day.

 Information about pregnancy, labour and birth and early parenthood – Ready Steady Baby!